“‘Āina i ka houpō o Kāne.”

 Every family is different but they all need our help.
 Please consider helping families in need with a donation to Neighborhood Place of Puna’s Family Strengthening Program.

-Family Dwelling Structure: Due to the housing crisis in all of Hawai’i, with Hawai’i leading the United States in homelessness -with nearly half of all Native Hawaiians living away from the islands in part to support their families during times of economic instability- many Puna families resort to humble living structures amidst a housing crisis in order to continue to call Hawai’i home.
+Family Dwelling Structure: Due to the housing crisis in all of Hawai’i, with Hawai’i leading the United States in homelessness -and nearly half of all Native Hawaiians living away from the islands in part to support their families during times of economic instability- many Puna families resort to humble living structures in order to continue to call Hawai’i home.

 In rural Hawai’i, it is common to gather outside, often kitchen and living room areas are improvised outdoors.
-While increased outdoor living can be wonderful, we believe that should never be a family’s only option.
+While increased outdoor living can be wonderful, this should never be a family’s only option.

 “He ‘iki hala au no Kea’au, ‘a’ohe pōhaku alā e nahā ‘ai.”